top of page

 The path is made by walking. - Fragment of Cantares, Antonio Machado

 At times I felt like a tourist walking around my city, feeling that it is no longer the same, perhaps because I have changed too.
 However, I am truly grateful I could visit such must-see places, such as the municipal market in Chillan, which fills me with a unique energy every time I go.
-All the colors and smells of fruits and vegetables and people visiting "El Arca de Noe" the oldest bookstore in town.
-Others walking around the handicrafts, seeing people working hard from very early morning and people who greet you with a smile even if you don't know them; are the things that form the very essence of the real Chile, the memories I miss the most.
+All the vibrant colors and delicious smells of fruits and vegetables and people visiting "El Arca de Noe" the oldest bookstore in town.
+Others walking around the handicrafts, seeing people working hard from very early morning and people who greet you with a smile even if you don't know them.
+These are the things that form the very essence of the real Chile, the memories I miss the most.

 You can also find this article on the UWC East Africa Student Magazine started by our friend from Guatemala Ken Baeza.
 Go and check the link and you will read many other articles written by UWCEA students!